MotusWTS/motus/inst/doc/upstream_api.md

            magnetic north
          - polarization2; numeric angle giving tilt from "normal" position, in degrees
          - polarization1; numeric angle giving rotation of antenna about own axis, in degrees.

+      - projs; a list with these columns:
+         - id; integer motus project id
+         - name; character full name of motus project
+         - label; character short label for motus project; e.g. for use in plots

 ### tags for ambiguities (ambigIDs, authToken) ###